NerdIt/DataTypesPlus/README.md

  Just thought this might be helpful to someone.

- Each Vector includes it's own respective point locations (x,y,z,w).
+ Each Vector includes its own respective point locations (x,y,z,w).
  The methods are what you would expect (addition, subtraction, multiplication, division, and averages)